 The Video-Imaging technique is based on optical evaluation of the size of a resin droplet as it shrinks during isothermal curing.
 For this purpose, the droplet is put on top of a heated cylindrical aluminum socket.
 Due to surface tension, a nearly spherical droplet is formed.
 During curing, the specimen's geometry is constantly recorded using a camera and bright backlight.
 Hence, the assumption of axial symmetry is made as only a 2D cross-section is captured.
 The data on the droplet's shape is then used to calculate its volume as it decreases with time due to shrinkage.
-Since this measurement technique is able to capture the whole shrinkage is much higher than that measured by other techniques like rheometry.
+Since this measurement technique is able to capture the whole shrinkage, i.e. also the portion which evolves prior to gelation, the resulting raw shrinkage is much higher than that measured by other techniques like rheometry.
 However, with respect to residual strains and process-induced distortion, only the portion of shrinkage is relevant, that develops between gelation and full cure.
 Prior to gelation, the polymeric network behaves like a viscous liquid and therefore is incapable of sustaining any stress.
 Hence, when using VI data, the effective shrinkage needs to be extracted from raw shrinkage based on the cure degree at gelation using the following equation:

-$$\beta{\rm ch} = \beta{\rm VI} \cdot \left( \alpha{\rm max} \left( T{\rm c} \right) - \alpha{\rm gel} \right). \tag{6.17}$$
+$$\beta{\rm ch} = \beta{\rm VI} \cdot (\alpha{\rm max} (T{\rm c}) - \alpha{\rm gel}). \tag{6.17}$$

-In this equation $\alpha{\text{max}}(T_c)$ denotes the maximum achievable cure degree of the resin when cured using the isothermal temperature $T_c$ .
+In this equation $\alpha{\rm max}$ $(T{\rm c})$ denotes the maximum achievable cure degree of the resin when cured using the isothermal temperature $T{\rm c}$.
 If full cure is reached, this quantity becomes one.
-Moreover, as the cure degree at gelation is needed, shrinkage measurement using VI must be accompanied by separate measurement of $\alpha{\text{gel}}$ , as VI data does not provide any information on gelation.
+Moreover, as the cure degree at gelation is needed, shrinkage measurement using VI must be accompanied by separate measurement of $\alpha{\rm gel}$, as VI data does not provide any information on gelation.
 Shrinkage measurement using rheometry does not show this shortcoming as the principle relies on measuring the movement of one of the cylindrical plates to compensate for the tension forces caused by shrinkage.
 Hence, prior to gelation, no shrinkage is recorded.
 This enables to measure both shrinkage as well as time of gelation simultaneously.
 As this technique has been used for characterization of resin FCER3, it is detailed in the following.